New ebooks From Canadian Indies

 About the Author

-Anita Arvast is a professor of literature and cultural studies at Georgian College and has numerous publications in the arenas of social justice, education, literature, and true crime, including the book Bloody Justice: The Truth Behind the Bandidos Massacre in Shedden.
+Anita Arvast is professor of literature and cultural studies at Georgian College and has numerous publications in the arenas of social justice, education, literature, and true crime, including the book Bloody Justice: The Truth Behind the Bandidos Massacre in Shedden.
 She lives in Barrie, Ontario.

 Contributor Notes